Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist treatment of the likelihood ratio

 The work \cite{Read_00} also claims that ``the confidence in the signal$+$background hypothesis is given by the probability that the test statistic is less than or equal to the value observed in the experiment, $Q_{obs}$:

-provided that $\vec{n}$ that is used at calculation of $Q$ (at subgeneration, according to our terminology) is distributed according to the signal$+$background hypothesis, which is indicated by the subscript $s+b$. ``Small values of $CL_{s+b}$ indicate poor compatibility with the signal+background hypothesis and favor the background hypothesis'' \cite{Read_00}.
+provided that $\vec{n}$ which is used for calculating $Q$ (during subgeneration, according to our terminology) is distributed according to the signal$+$background hypothesis, which is indicated by the subscript $s+b$. ``Small values of $CL_{s+b}$ indicate poor compatibility with the signal+background hypothesis and favor the background hypothesis'' \cite{Read_00}.
 According to the earlier work of Junk \cite{Junk_99} $CL_{s+b}$ is ``the confidence level for excluding the possibility of simultaneous presence of new particle production and background (the $s+b$ hypothesis)''.
-So this is the usual exclusion of impossible, expressed, for instance, by Eq. (\ref{FML_form_0.2}) for the case of FML and used for setting the upper frequentist limit:
+So this is the usual exclusion of the impossible, expressed, for instance, by Eq. (\ref{FML_form_0.2}) for the case of FML and used for setting the upper frequentist limit:

-The upper limit is obtained by finding $s$ that satisfies this equation.
+The upper limit is obtained by finding the maximal $s$ that satisfies this equation.
+For the constrained-maximum-related method we will have the same equation with $Q$ evaluated with $s_{\mathrm{ref}}$ equal to the minimum of $\hat{s}$ and $s$.
 The background-related method is not used directly for the lower limit setting, see comments in Ref. \cite{Read_02}.
-In the maximum-related method the lower limit can be found by the identical formula with the only difference that instead of $0 \leq s_{\mathrm{ref}} \leq s$ the condition $s_{\mathrm{ref}} \geq s$ should be used at the evaluation of $Q$.
+In the constrained-maximum-related method the lower limit can be obtained as the lowest $s$ that satisfies this equation with $Q$ evaluated with $s_{\mathrm{ref}}$ equal to the maximum of $\hat{s}$ and $s$, or zero, if the sum in this equation is greater than $\alpha$ at $s=0$.

+Although the notation $CL_{s+b}$ is not used in the unified approach, Eq. (\ref{CLs_form-11}) is valid for it too, provided that $\alpha$ denotes the total excluded probability.
+Since we are studying the one-sided coverage in this work, we assume that $\alpha$ is replaced by $2\alpha$ in Eq. (\ref{CLs_form-11}), when it is applied for the unified approach.
+At $s = \hat{s}_{\mathrm{obs}}$ the sum reaches its maximum, the unity, and it falls at lower and higher $s$.
+The lower limit is the lowest $s < \hat{s}_{\mathrm{obs}}$ at which the sum is equal to $2\alpha$ and is decreasing, or zero, if the sum is greater than $2\alpha$ at $s=0$.
+The upper limit is found similarly.